4 Causes And Symptoms Of Growing Pains In Children

 There are no specific tests to diagnose growing pains in children.
 Generally, the child’s symptoms, medical history, and physical exam help make a diagnosis.
 Besides, the doctor may ask you how long the child has been experiencing the pains and if the child has pain in one leg or both.

 The doctor may order some laboratory or imaging tests, such as an X-ray or MRI, to rule out other health issues.
-Some of the symptoms that may indicate that your child has issues other than growing pains include (1)
+Some of the symptoms that may indicate that your child has health issues other than growing pains include (1)

 • Continuous and increasing pain.